Driving Without a License in Arizona: What Happens and How to Defend Yourself

-What Is Considered Driving Without a License?
+What Is Considered Driving Without a License in Arizona?

 According to Arizona Revised Statute (ARS) 28-3151, driving without a valid driver’s license is illegal.
 However, not having your license on you isn’t the only circumstance that is considered driving without a valid license.
 You can also face penalties if you are unable to find your license when pulled over—even if you do possess a valid license—or if you are caught driving on a suspended, revoked, or expired license.